leraman/wisecondorX/README.md

 # Parameters

 The default parameters are optimized for shallow whole-genome sequencing data (0.1x - 1x depth; sWGS) and reference bin sizes ranging from 50 to 200 kb.
-When increasing the reference bin size (`-binsize`), I recommend lowering the reference locations per target (`-refsize`) and the minimum amount of sensible reference bins per target bin (`-minrefbins`).
+When increasing the reference bin size (`--binsize`), I recommend lowering the reference locations per target (`--refsize`) and the minimum amount of sensible reference bins per target bin (`--minrefbins`).
 Further note that a reference bin size lower than 15 kb is not advisable, unless a higher sequencing depth was used.
 **Important note**
-Concerning the vast majority of applications, the `-alpha` parameter should not be tweaked.
-The `-beta` parameter on the contrary should depend on your type of analysis.
+Concerning the vast majority of applications, the `--alpha` parameter should not be tweaked.
+The `--beta` parameter on the contrary should depend on your type of analysis.
 For NIPT, its default value should be fine.
 However, for gDNA, when mosaicisms are of no interest, it could be increased to its maximum, being 1.
 When the fetal (NIPT) or tumor (LQB, fresh material, FFPE, ...) fraction is known, this parameter is optimally close to this fraction.
-If you have any doubts about this argument, a default `-beta` should still be fine when a good and large reference set was created, irrespective the type of analysis.
+If you have any doubts about this argument, a default `--beta` should still be fine when a good and large reference set was created, irrespective the type of analysis.

 # Underlying algorithm